JinruiFang/new_web/content/authors/admin/_index.md

 ---
 Hi!
 I am currently a graduate student studing data science at New York University!
 Before this, I obtained B.S. in Informatics (Data Science concentration) at the University of Washington.
 My research interests:

- (1) unraveling the intricate links between data and human health to better understand and address health disparities
+ (1) Unraveling the intricate links between data and human health to better understand and address health disparities

- (2) developing interpretable NLP models for information extraction from health-related text
+ (2) Developing interpretable NLP models for information extraction from health-related text

- (3) designing human-in-the-loop AI systems that support healthcare providers, patients, and policymakers in making evidence-based decisions.
+ (3) Designing human-in-the-loop AI systems that support healthcare providers, patients, and policymakers in making evidence-based decisions.

  Please see my research expereience in my resume!